Translating Third-Party Content

 This article is for Account Owners and Project Managers using the Global Delivery Network

-This is common if your website uses 3rd party inbound or marketing automation softwares like Hubspot, Marketo, Eloqua, Salesforce Marketing Cloud that power contact forms.
-Or, if your site uses iframes or a Content Delivery Network (CDN) to serve certain assets.
+This is common if your website uses 3rd party inbound or marketing automation software products, such as Hubspot, Marketo, Eloqua, Salesforce Marketing Cloud, that power contact forms.
+It is also common if your site uses iframes or a Content Delivery Network (CDN) to serve certain assets.

 There are 2 common ways to handle the translation of 3rd party content with the GDN:

 If you can create DNS records or traffic routing logic to send the externally hosted content through the Smartling proxy (or move it to a domain that is already proxied), we can capture and translate the content.

 Learn more about setting up a site on the Global Delivery Network (GDN).
 There is no limit to the number of source domains you can set up in a GDN Project.
 However, you will be responsible for the page views associated with this new domain.

 If you are unsure if you have enough capacity for additional page views in your contract, contact your Account Manager.

 If it is a small amount of content, consider using content swaps to replace 3rd party content on your localized site.

 For contact forms hosted by Marketo, HubSpot, Eloqua or Salesforce Marketing Cloud, we recommend using our Connectors to translate these forms, and Swaps to display the translated versions on your website.

 - Set up your desired Marketing Automation Connector with Smartling.